Khareem23/gleducalculatorTest/ReadMe.md

 ## Project Information
-After implementing the requirements, I decided to go a bit further to document the API using Swagger & deploy the application in azure.
+After implementing the requirements, I decided to go a bit further to document the API using Swagger and then deploy the applications both the backend API (.Net Core ) and Frontend (Angular) in Azure.
 This solution uses the following azure services,

 - Azure Key vault
 - Azure SQL
-- Azure Web App ( App Service)
+- Azure App Service ( Web App  & Static Web App )
--

 ### Azure SQL
 This service was used to provision MS-SQL Server which is the database used for this solution where the log data is stored.
 The connection string was initially saved